-(1) Included in the pre-tax operating (loss) income from discontinued operations are gains on disposal of the assets and liabilities of service centers sold of \$2.3 million, an impairment charge of \$2.7 million related to service centers where the estimated selling price of the assets is below the net book value of those assets, and a write-off of \$4.0 million of goodwill related to the sale of these service centers.
-The loss from discontinued operations in 2008 also includes a provision of \$4.4 million for an unfavorable judgment related to the sale of a service center in 2004 that was included in discontinued operations.
+(1) Included in the pre-tax operating loss from discontinued operations are losses on the disposal of the assets and liabilities of the service centers sold of \$0.2 million in 2010, and gains on disposal of the assets and liabilities of service centers sold of \$2.3 million in 2009.
+Also, included in the 2009 pre-tax operating loss from discontinued operations is an impairment charge of \$2.7 million related to service centers where the estimated selling price of the assets is below the net book value of those assets and a write-off of \$4.0 million of goodwill related to the sale of these service centers.
+The pre-tax operating loss from discontinued operations in 2008 includes a provision of \$4.4 million for an unfavorable judgment related to the sale of a service center in 2004 that was included in discontinued operations.
 This contingency was settled in 2009 for \$6.1 million.